 Anger is natural in grief or when adjusting to a serious diagnosis.
 For most angry patients and relative’s anxiety is often the trigger.

 Strategies for Dealing with Patient Anger

 Two of the best strategies to shorten the period of anger are reflection and legitimisation.
 An example of a reflection statement is: ‘You are upset because you think I do not really believe you are suffering.’

 These statements are often more effective than direct questions, which can be seen as intrusive or confrontational.

 After several simple reflective comments, legitimise the patient’s anger.
 For example, you can say: ‘I can understand why you are upset.
 You came to me to find some physical cause for your pain.
 I cannot find any problem and now I am sending you to a psychiatrist.
-I might be upset also, if I were in your position.’
+I might be upset also if I were in your position.’

 This expression of understanding and legitimising your patient’s emotion is reassuring to them.
 It usually prevents any further problems and is a powerful method for establishing trust and rapport between the doctor and the patient.

 Dealing with patient anger is no easy task.
-As a clinician you must always remember that it is the patient who is angry and not you.
+As a clinician, you must always remember that it is the patient who is angry and not you.
 Depending on your temperament this can be easy or difficult, but it is easy for a simple misunderstanding to escalate and develop into an argument.
 Keeping calm is key.
 Do not let anger go untreated and deal with it effectively, as this can cause issues during the consultation.

-We at AppLocum hopes this article helps you with any issues you may need to handle and overcome in the future.
+We at AppLocum hope this article helps you with any issues you may need to handle and overcome in the future.
 Please feel free to leave any comments and if you do have any personal or private question, get in touch:

 Phone: 0161 711 0655